July was the 6th month of our big Australian road trip and had us covering more ground than any other month thusfar.

-Coober Pedy is probably the most well-known (read: touristy) mining town in Australia, but if there’s anything I learned on my recent road trip through Outback New South Wales, it’s that this country’s got plenty of other mining towns.
+Coober Pedy is probably the most well-known (read: touristy) mining town in Australia, but if there’s anything I learned on my recent road trip from Sydney to Broken Hill through Outback New South Wales, it’s that this country’s got plenty of other mining towns.

 I knew very little about Broken Hill before being sent off on an adventure to this Outback town.
 In fact, I think the extent of my knowledge was that it was located in bumblef*ck New South Wales.